-- 1. Court building cleaning staff will clean the common areas of the court building so that common spaces are cleaned at least every 4 hours. - 2.
-Court building cleaning staff will clean the courtrooms between every hearing, between morning and afternoon proceedings, and at the end of each day the courtroom is used. - 3.
-Court building cleaning staff have been provided cleaning supplies shown to be effective with this coronavirus. - 4.
-Court building cleaning staff have been trained on proper cleaning techniques and provided appropriate personal protective equipment.
+- Court building cleaning staff will clean the courtrooms between every hearing, between morning and afternoon proceedings, and at the end of each day the courtroom is used. - Court building cleaning staff have been provided cleaning supplies shown to be effective with this coronavirus. - Court building cleaning staff have been trained on proper cleaning techniques and provided appropriate personal protective equipment.